 7. As identified in paragraph 2, eligibility for the special accounting provision within this standard is strictly limited to variable annuity contracts and other contracts involving certain guaranteed benefits similar to those offered with variable annuities that are reserved for in accordance with VM-21.
-This special accounting provision requires the reporting entity to engage in highly effective fair value hedges that follow a Clearly Defined Hedging Strategy, as defined in VM-21, meeting all required provisions of VM-21 allowing the reporting entity to reduce the amount of the Conditional Tail Expectation (CTE) Amount.
+This special accounting provision requires the reporting entity to engage in highly effective fair value hedges that follow a Clearly Defined Hedging Strategy, as defined in VM-01, meeting all required provisions of VM-21 allowing the reporting entity to reduce the amount of the Conditional Tail Expectation (CTE) Amount.
 In order to qualify as a Clearly Defined Hedging Strategy (which may be dynamic, static, or a combination thereof), the strategy must meet the principles outlined in VM-21, be in place (implemented) for at least three months, and shall at a minimum, identify:

-Specific risks being hedged,
+The specific risks being hedged,

-Hedge objectives,
+The hedging objectives,

-Risks not being hedged,
+The materials risks that are not hedged,

-Financial instruments that will be used to hedge the risks,
+The financial instruments used to hedge the risks,

-Hedge trading rules, including permitted tolerances from hedging objectives,
+The hedging strategy’s trading rules, including permitted tolerances from hedging objectives,

-Metric(s) used for measuring hedging effectiveness,
+The metrics, criteria and frequency for measuring effectiveness,

-Criteria that will be used to measure effectiveness,
+The conditions under which hedging will not take place, and for how long the lack of hedging can persist,

-Frequency of measuring hedging effectiveness,
+The group or area, including whether internal or external, responsible for implementing the hedging strategy,

-Conditions under which hedging will not take place, and
+Areas where basis, gap or assumption risk related to the hedging strategy have been identified, and

-The individuals responsible for implementing the hedging strategy..
+The circumstances under which hedging strategy will not be effective in hedging the risks.

 23.a.
 Discussion of hedged item, including information on the guarantees sensitive to interest rate risk, along with information on the designated hedging instruments being used to hedge the risk.
-Discussion of the hedging instruments shall identify whether a hedging instrument is a single instrument or portfolio, as well as information on the hedging strategy (including whether there have been changes in strategy from the prior reporting period, along with detailed information on the changes), and assessment of hedging effectiveness and compliance with the “Clearly Defined Hedging Strategy” of VM-21.
+Discussion of the hedging instruments shall identify whether a hedging instrument is a single instrument or portfolio, as well as information on the hedging strategy (including whether there have been changes in strategy from the prior reporting period, along with detailed information on the changes), and assessment of hedging effectiveness and compliance with the “Clearly Defined Hedging Strategy” of VM-01.
 Identification shall occur on whether the hedged item is intended to be fully hedged under the hedging strategy, or if the strategy is only focused on a portion of the liability characteristics or a portion of the interest rate sensitivity.
 Hedging strategies shall be identified as highly effective or not highly effective.
 If the strategy for a particular hedging relationship excludes a specific component of the gain or loss, or related cash flows, from the assessment of hedge effectiveness, details on the excluded components shall be disclosed.